Learn all the tips and tricks to get the best results from spray painted patio cushions…and the truth about whether or not it’s worth the the effort.

 How to Spray Paint Patio Cushions

 - 1.5 – 2 cans of spray paint per cushion.
 (I used Valspar Project Perfect in Satin finish)

 - A damp rag

 - Steel wool, 0000 grade

-- Repeat steps 2 and 3 until you reach your desired coverage.
+- Repeat steps 2 through 4 until you reach your desired coverage.
 It took me 4 to 5 coats for each cushion.

-- Vacuum off the cushions with the with the nozzle of a vacuum to remove all possible steel wool shards and spray paint dust stuck to the surface of the cushions.
+- Vacuum the cushions with brush nozzle of a vacuum cleaner to remove all possible steel wool shards and spray paint dust.

 Would I spray paint my patio cushions again?